 Committee Consideration of Say-on-Pay Vote.
-We currently hold an advisory vote on the compensation of our named executive officers (Say-on-Pay Vote) on an annual basis in accordance with the preference expressed by our shareholders at our 2017 annual meeting regarding the frequency of the Say-on-Pay Vote.
-At the 2023 Annual Meeting, shareholders are once again being provided the opportunity to express their preference regarding the frequency of future Say-on-Pay votes, and the Board has recommended that shareholders vote to continue to hold the Say-on-Pay Vote on an annual basis.
+We currently hold an advisory vote on the compensation of our named executive officers (Say-on-Pay Vote) on an annual basis in accordance with the preference expressed by our shareholders at our 2023 annual meeting regarding the frequency of the Say-on-Pay Vote.

 We maintain a shareholder outreach program to seek shareholder feedback on our governance and executive compensation practices.
-At our 2022 annual meeting, more than 84% of the shares voted on our Say-on-Pay Vote were in support of the compensation of our named executive officers as described in the 2022 proxy statement.
+At our 2023 annual meeting, 91% of the shares voted on our Say-on-Pay Vote were in support of the compensation of our named executive officers as described in the 2023 proxy statement.
 See "Shareholder Outreach" below in this Compensation Discussion and Analysis for additional information regarding our outreach efforts.